Valeant: Bond Markets Warn Of Default

 What is Valeant Worth in a firesale?

 In the event of bankruptcy, Valeant would be liquidated.
 Stakeholders will be given the proceeds of these sales in order of the seniority of their claim.
-In general, bonds come first, and then preferred stock, and finally common stock.
+In general, bonds come first and then preferred stock and finally common stock.

 If the cash generated from the sale of Valeant's assets is enough to cover the debt (and associated bankruptcy costs, golden parachutes, legal fees, etc.), it is possible that equity holders will recover some value.